RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Channel-Stuff/Modifying Guild Channel Positions.md

 Modifying Guild Channel Positions {#modifyingguildchannelpositions}
 =============
-- Execute the, `DiscordCoreAPI::Channels::modifyGuildChannelPositionsAsync()` function, while passing in a data structure of type `DiscordCoreAPI::ModifyGuildChannelPositionsData`, with a return value of type `void`.
+- Execute the, `Channels::modifyGuildChannelPositionsAsync()` function, while passing in a data structure of type `ModifyGuildChannelPositionsData`, with a return value of type `void`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp